Sutured ECH is a natural invariant: (by C. H. Taubes)

-Now, assume without loss of generality\footnote{See \cite[Proposition 2.4]{taubes1} for a justification of this claim.
-Note that we used a similar argument in the proof of Lemma \ref{lem:j-independence-homotopy}.} that $(\ant,J^{0,T}_n)$ and $(\ant,J^{1,T}_n)$ obey the conditions in (4-1) of \cite{taubes1} for $L$ on $\ynt$, and similarly for $(\anth,(J^{0,T}_n)')$ and $(\anth,(J^{1,T}_n)')$ on $(\ynt)'$, and set $T=n+1$.
-Then, in the above diagram, the vertical isomorphisms are induced by chain maps identifying ECH generators in the source with their images in the target by Lemma \ref{lem:monopoles-114} and Proposition \ref{prop:comp-63}, and the horizontal isomorphisms are again the canonical isomorphisms of \cite[Theorem 1.3]{ht2}.
-The commutativity of the diagram in \eqref{eq:J-path} follows from Proposition \ref{prop:comp-62}.
+commutes, where the horizontal isomorphisms are again the canonical isomorphisms of \cite[Theorem 1.3]{ht2}.
+The commutativity of the diagram in \eqref{eq:J-path} follows from the second bullet point of Proposition \ref{prop:comp-62} via Proposition \ref{prop:comp-64}.
 To be more explicit, note that the manifold $\ynt$ is a version of the manifold denoted in Appendix \ref{sec:appendix} by $Y_T$, whereas $M^\ast$ is denoted there by $Y_\infty$.
 In order to apply Proposition \ref{prop:comp-62}, we need the path joining $J^0$ and $J^1$ to be independent of $s$ when restricted to a neighborhood of $M^\ast\ssm\textit{int}(M)$.
 To reduce to this case, we make use of the following lemma: